pinkpong111/Resolution-Based-Information-Theory/RBIT.md

       ∝ diversity (d) × capacity (C) × growth margin (1−ρ)
     μρ·Φ·ρ → resolution degradation term
       ∝ regime pressure (Φ) × current resolution (ρ)

+  Dual protective role of C and d (design note):
+    In this reduction, C and d play a dual protective role: they not only increase constructive resolution growth capacity (∝ C·d in the growth term), but also dilute effective regime pressure through Φ = β_s·n²/(C·T·d) — appearing as inverse factors in the loss term.
+    This asymmetry is intentional, not accidental.
+It encodes the claim that capacity and diversity are both productive resources AND protective buffers against overload simultaneously.

+    Accordingly, C and d are not symmetric state variables inside a single conservation law; they are governance-side resilience variables that both enable growth and reduce overload exposure.
+    This is consistent with the R = D·F·V·T multiplicative structure: each component contributes to both constructive capacity and contamination resistance — not as a tradeoff but as a dual function.

   At Φ = 1 (marginal): ρ̇ = 0 iff d·C·(1−ρ) = (μρ/αρ)·ρ
   For Φ > 1: ρ̇ < 0 for any C, d below the demand level